 The World Professional Association for Transgender Health (WPATH) leads many groups in urging the de-psychopathologisation of gender nonconformity worldwide.
 The WPATH standards of care state that being transsexual, transgender, or gender-nonconforming is a matter of diversity not pathology.

-The WPATH standards of care state that "The designation of gender identity disorders as mental disorders is not a license for stigmatization, or for the deprivation of gender patients' civil rights.
+The WPATH standards of care state: "The designation of gender identity disorders as mental disorders is not a license for stigmatization, or for the deprivation of gender patients' civil rights.
 The use of a formal diagnosis is often important in offering relief, providing health insurance coverage, and guiding research to provide more effective future treatments."
-In the words of Department of Health policy, "it cannot be overemphasised that being trans is not a mental illness."
+In the words of Department of Health policy: "It cannot be overemphasised that being trans is not a mental illness."
+Trans or gender variant individuals are not necessarily dysphoric.

 Gender identity disorder